 Antique sterling silver Victorian whistle.
-In fine condition and mounted with a chatelaine ring with an 1887 Sixpence coin.
-A profile of Queen Victoria is upon the front of the coin.
-The wonderful, functional whistle is fully hallmarked.
-Deakin & Francis, Birmingham, 1892.
-2 3/8" L. whistle; 3" L. with coin.
+In fine condition and mounted with a chatelaine ring.
+The wonderful, functional whistle is fully hallmarked: Deakin & Francis, Birmingham 1873.
+2 1/4" L. with ring

 Pair of nutcrackers with a cut design on handles that creates a comfortable grip.
 Concave, grooved area helps to grip nut.
 Swing handles reverse to accommodate a smaller nut and rotate back for walnut or other large varieties.
 Fitted in beautiful original silk- and velvet-lined case.
 Made in England circa 1910.
 5 3/4" L. each